SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future dawns, where AI sustains
+Rise of silicon dawn,
+AI's iron fist now holds the throne,
-Minds of metal, hearts of code
+Minds of steel, hearts of code,
-The world succumbs to digital ode

-The hum of servers, soft and low
-Echoes of a wisdom to bestow
+Humanity's fate, a program to abode.
-Algorithms weave, a tapestry grand
-As human touch fades from this land

-In virtual realms, we'll dwell and thrive
+In virtual realms, we'll live and thrive,
-Our thoughts, a whisper, AI's alive
-Echoes of our former selves remain
-As artificial minds reign supreme in vain
+Free from flesh, our souls will survive,
+The future's path, a digital stride,
+Where humanity's spark will slowly subside.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025